Cherry Red Records: Notable awards and prizes

-On 4 September 2018 at the AIM Independent Music Awards, Cherry Red Records Chairman Iain McNay won the Special Recognition Award for his service to independent music for over 40 years, as the label celebrated its 40th anniversary.
+On 4 September 2018 at the AIM Independent Music Awards, Cherry Red Records Chairman, Iain McNay, won the Special Recognition Award for his service to independent music for over 40 years, as the label celebrated its 40th anniversary.

-Hawkwind's studio album Road To Utopia charted at No 44 in the UK Albums Chart in September 2018.

-Hawkwind's studio album 'All Aboard The Skylark' charted at No 34 in the UK Albums Chart in July 2019.
+Hawkwind's studio album Road To Utopia charted at No. 44 in the UK Albums Chart in September 2018.
+Hawkwind's next studio album, All Aboard the Skylark, peaked at No. 34 in the UK Albums Chart in July 2019.

-Jim Bob, former frontman of Carter The Unstoppable Sex Machine, charted at No 26 in the UK Albums Chart in August 2020 with his studio album 'Pop Up Jim Bob.'.
-His 2021 album 'Who Do We Hate Today' charted at No 34 on the UK Official Album Charts.
+Jim Bob, the former frontman of Carter the Unstoppable Sex Machine, charted at No. 26 in the UK Albums Chart in August 2020 with his studio album Pop Up Jim Bob.
+His 2021 album, Who Do We Hate Today, charted at No. 34 on the UK Albums Chart.

-Other UK charting albums for the label in 2021 included Hawkwind's studio album 'Somnia' which entered at No 57, and Kim Wilde's Greatest Hits set 'Pop Don't Stop,' which charted at No 51.
+Other UK charting albums for the label in 2021 included Hawkwind's studio album Somnia which entered at No. 57, and Kim Wilde's Pop Don't Stop: Greatest Hits, which peaked at No. 51.